 - 1. Implications of Using Privatization Model.
 If privatization occurs, the privatized employees would be better off if the bill were to be enacted because, under Chapter 353F, they receive the enhanced vesting right, enhanced deferred annuity augmentation, and ability to use service with the new employer to qualify for the "Rule of 90."
 In recent years, bills such as the current one were passed by the Legislature without much controversy.
-However, it follows that if the bill would make the privatized employees better off, it makes PERA worse off, because PERA will receive less of a gain from the privatization.
-Given PERA's recent funding condition, and a bill introduced on its behalf to raise contribution rates, the Commission may wish to consider whether to continue this using this privatization model. - 2.
+However, it follows that if the bill would make the privatized employees better off, it makes PERA worse off, because PERA will receive less of a gain from the privatization. - 2.
 Special Consideration Due to PERA-General Actuarial Condition and Bills to Address Deferred Annuity Augmentation and Contribution Rate Deficiencies.
-The issue is whether this bill should be recommended to pass given PERA-General's current funding problems, and the bills that have been introduced to deal with these shortfalls.
+The issue is whether S.F.
+1352 (Neuville); H.F.
+920 should be recommended to pass given PERA-General's current funding problems, and the bills that have been introduced to deal with these shortfalls.
 S.F.
 286 (Betzold, by request); H.F.
 1755 (Smith) is a PERA bill introduced during the 2005 Session to address the deficiency problem by increasing employee and employer contributions.
 Other bills would reduce plan costs by reducing the deferred augmentation rates provided to terminated members other than under privatization (S.F.
 286 (Betzold, by request); H.F.
 1755 (Smith)).
 If PERA has a contribution deficiency worthy of being addressed by the Legislature, and if PERA is proposing to reduce deferred annuity augmentation rates for the PERA-General plan, this would argue either that the Legislature should not add any further privatizations to Chapter 353F, or the Legislature should consider downsizing the degree to which deferred annuity rates are enhanced under Chapter 353F, consistent with any revision in the deferred annuity augmentation provision in PERA-General, Chapter 353, that the Legislature may enact.

-PERA would be harmed by the proposed legislation because it would reduce the gain that PERA would otherwise receive.
+PERA would be marginally harmed by the proposed legislation because it would reduce the gain that PERA would otherwise receive.
 The treatment under Chapter 353F, the privatization chapter, shares some of that gain with these employees by providing enhanced deferred annuities and "Rule of 90" rights where applicable.
 The results from PERA-General's most recent actuarial valuation (July 1, 2004), summarized below, indicate PERA-General's current actuarial condition.
 The funding ratio is 77 percent and the plan currently has a current contribution deficiency of 1.6 percent of payroll, or \$67.3 million.